SciCatProject/scicat-file-checker/README.md

 # File check service

+If you want to run this application locally, you need to change or remove the volumne paths in the `docker-compose.yml`.

 This repository is MVP version of file check service.</br>
 Credentials are stored in `.env` file, which including (ask someone who has the .env):